 The Law School maintains and regularly updates an Admissions Policies and Procedures Manual, which includes all policies and procedures governing its admissions process and standards.
-That admissions manual is attached as an appendix to this handbook and also is posted on the Law School's website under Admissions < Applying to LMU Law.
+That admissions manual is attached as an appendix to this handbook and also is posted on the Law School's website under Admissions < Applying to LMU Law (http://legacy.lmunet.edu/academics/schools/duncan-school-of-law/admissions/applying-to-lmu-law).